electronstudio/godot_space/docs/tutorial.md

 ## Particle effect

 The player already has a `CPUParticles2D` node made for you.
 Click on it.
-In node inspector:
+In the Inspector, set:

 * Emitting: On
 * Amount: 50

-Experiment with changing these settings.
-What do they do?
+Experiment with changing these settings.  *What do they do?*

 * Lifetime
 * Spread